srshadiq/rock-vs-mine-prediction/README.md

 <li>Performance evaluation with metrics like accuracy, precision, and recall.</li>

 ## Technologies Used
--Python
+- Python
--Jupyter Notebook
+- Jupyter Notebook
--Libraries:
+- Libraries:
-  -NumPy: For numerical computations.
+  - NumPy: For numerical computations.
-  -Pandas: For data manipulation and analysis.
+  - Pandas: For data manipulation and analysis.

 ## Results